top of page

 Day in the life: General Surgery, Guatemala

-A typical day begins with an early morning start with 4 to 5 surgeries scheduled for the day.
-Surgeries are typically finished by 4 pm, after which, there is typically some down time where participants can explore the local area and visit nearby restaurants.
+A typical day begins with an early morning start with 18 to 20 surgeries scheduled for the day.
+Surgeries are typically finished by 5:00 pm.

 Day One